ibraheemkabir/slydePay-integration/README.md

-# TOTP Lambda
+# Slydepay integration

-This repo has all necessary to have a Google authenticator solution setup on AWS lambda.
+This repo has all necessary to files for slydepay integration.

 ## Folders

-- **client** Typescript client for TOTP
+- **client** Typescript client for slydepay integration
 - **server** Server code using Ferrum Network aws-lambda-handler
-- **uxComponent** A react component using the TotpClient above

 ## Security